 Make Sure You Are Covered for Your Summer Vacation

 Summer vacation is time to de-stress, relax with friends and family, and enjoy the open road.
 Unfortunately, it is also the time of year when more traffic accidents occur.
 Having the right auto insurance can give you peace of mind, knowing that you are fully covered in the event of an accident during your vacation, no matter where you travel.

 Safe drivers with experience and a good driving record typically qualify for lower rates on the best auto insurance coverage.
 Many people lower their rates by combining automobile coverage with homeowner’s or other insurance policies.
-Our agent at L & A Insurance Services in Phoenix, Arizona can help ensure that you have the coverage you need for a worry-free summer vacation, and we always seek the lowest available rates.
+Our agent at L & A Insurance Services in Scottsdale, Arizona can help ensure that you have the coverage you need for a worry-free summer vacation, and we always seek the lowest available rates.